A partner academy in the John Taylor MAT

 With this in mind, we have carefully planned our history curriculum to offer all children the chance to experience historical periods through time as well as learning about significant events.
 We have taken the key content from the National Curriculum to provide a broad curriculum and considered how this may best be used to ensure an understanding of chronology and significance.

-To ensure seamless transition through each classes we expose all children to focus on events that have taken place within living memory as well as moving back through time to focus on historical periods from the past.
+To ensure seamless transition through each class we expose all children to focus on events that have taken place within living memory as well as moving back through time to focus on historical periods from the past.

 To ensure that learning is meaningful, we also offer a range of CPD opportunities for all staff and have a culture of knowledge sharing across the school.
 Through this collective learning, I am proud that our team is always striving to be the best that it can be.